-Equation (18) is analysed in some detail by Freedman (2008).
-It is easily shown that T_i is orthogonal to the compound error, but that this is not true of $X_i - \bar{X}$.
-(Nor will it be true of the interaction terms in equation 15.)
-However, the two right-hand-side variables are uncorrelated because of the randomisation, so the OLS estimate of β_1 is consistent.
-This is not true of θ , though this may not be a problem if the aim is to reduce the sampling variance.
-A more serious issue is that the dependency between T_i and the compound error term means that the OLS estimate is biased, and in small samples this bias-which comes from the heterogeneity-may be substantial.
-Freedman notes that, in the case where, without loss of generality, X has unit variance, the leading term in the bias of the estimate of the OLS estimate of α is φ/n where n is the sample size and
+Equation (18) is analyzed in some detail by Freedman (2008).
+It is easily shown that T_i is orthogonal to the compound error, but that this is not true of $X_i - \overline{X}$.
+However, the two right hand side variables are uncorrelated because of the randomization, so the OLS estimate of $\beta_1 = \alpha$ is consistent.
+This is not true of θ , though this may not be a problem if the aim is simply to reduce the sampling variance.
+A more serious issue is that the dependency between T_i and the compound error term means that the OLS estimate of the average treatment effect α is biased, and in small samples this bias-which comes from the heterogeneity-may be substantial.
+Freedman notes that the leading term in the bias of the estimate of the OLS estimate of α is φ/n where n is the sample size and where Z_i is the standardized (z-score) version of X_i .
+Equation (19) shows that the bias comes from the heterogeneity, or more specifically, from a covariance between the heterogeneity in the treatment effects and the squares of the included covariates.
+With the sample sizes typically encountered in these experiments, which are often expensive to conduct, the bias can be substantial.
+One possible strategy here would be to compare the estimates of α with and without covariates; even ignoring pretest bias, it is not clear how to make such a comparison without a good estimate of the standard error.
+Alternatively, and as noted by Imbens (2009) in his commentary on this paper, it is possible to remove bias using a "saturated" regression model, for example by estimating (15) when the covariates are discrete and there is a complete set of interactions.
+This is equivalent to stratifying on each combination of values of the covariates, which diminishes any effect on reducing the standard errors and, unless the stratification is done ex ante, raises the usual concerns about data mining.

-$$\varphi = -\lim{n \to \infty} \frac{1}{n} \sum{i=1}^{n} (a_i - a)(X_i - \bar{X})^2$$ (19)
+(19) $$\varphi = -\lim \frac{1}{n} \sum{i=1}^{n} (\alpha_i - \alpha) Z_i^2$$